xmake-io/xmake-docs/about/introduction.md

+# Introduction

-xmake is a lightweight cross-platform build utility based on Lua.
-It uses xmake.lua to maintain project builds.
-Compared with makefile/CMakeLists.txt, the configuration syntax is more concise and intuitive.
-It is very friendly to novices and can quickly get started in a short time.
-Let users focus more on actual project development.
+Xmake is a lightweight cross-platform build utility based on Lua.
+It uses a Lua script to maintain project builds, but is driven by a dependency free core program written in C. Compared with Makefiles or CMake, the configuration syntax is much concise and intuitive.
+As such, it's friendly to novices while still maintaining the flexibly required in a build system.
+With Xmake, you can focus on your project instead of the build.

-It can compile the project directly like Make/Ninja, or generate project files like CMake/Meson, and it also has a built-in package management system to help users solve the integrated use of C/C++ dependent libraries.
+Xmake can be used to directly build source code (like with Make or Ninja), or it can generate project source files like CMake or Meson.
+It also has a *built-in* package management system to help users integrate C/C++ dependencies.

-If you want to know more, please refer to: [Documents](https://xmake.io/#/home), [Github](https://github.com/xmake-io/xmake) and [Gitee](https://gitee.com/tboox/xmake) and also welcome to join our [community](https://xmake.io/#/about/contact).
+If you want to know more, please refer to: the [Documentation](https://xmake.io/#/getting_started), [GitHub](https://github.com/xmake-io/xmake) or [Gitee](https://gitee.com/tboox/xmake).
+You are also welcome to join our [community](https://xmake.io/#/about/contact).

 ![](https://xmake.io/assets/img/index/xmake-basic-render.gif)